lf-edge/ekuiper/deploy/chart/kuiper/README.md

-Kuiper can be deployed at  k3s / k8s cluster through Helm chart.
-Below takes k3s as an example for demonstrating how to deploy k3s:
+Kuiper can be deployed at k3s/k8s cluster through Helm chart.
+Below takes k3s as an example for demonstrating how to deploy at k3s.

 ## Prepare